How to Write a Vision Statement for BusinessAbbakin

-Many CEOs are intuitively uncertain about how to create the set of core business
+This is because many CEOs and funders are intuitively uncertain about how to create the set of core business

-statements that drive through the brand internal and external positioning.
-More customers and employees will want to do business with companies that stand for something beyond just making money.
+statements that drive growth through the brand’s internal and external positioning.
+More customers and employees (specially) will want to do business with companies that stand for something beyond just making money.

 The world’s greatest corporate brands like Apple, Google, and others are more than just profitable enterprises

-7 Core Organizational Value Statements for every business
+Key Organizational Value Statements for Every Business

 #1.
 The Purpose

 Purpose is the WHY you exist – and this is bigger than any business goal.
 When an organization has a clear

 purpose, it attracts talented personnel, strategic alliances and loyal customers.

 #2.
 Brand Promise

-#5.
+#3.
 Values Statement